If you want to excel at customer service, you need to master proactive customer service.

 What are the benefits of using a proactive customer service approach?

-Proactive customer service allows you to provide excellent customer service and increases customer loyalty by getting ahead of a potential issue and addressing it, instead of waiting for your users to notice it.
+Proactive customer service allows you to provide a way of improved customer service and increases customer loyalty by getting ahead of a potential issue and addressing it, instead of waiting for your users to notice it.

 Should a business always aim to shift from reactive to proactive customer support?